 Working at Spotcap means benefiting from a myriad of perks, and we don’t just mean the fresh fruit and cereals in the kitchen or the ping pong table in our break room.
 Our team has the opportunity to better themselves by accessing both internal and external training courses and attending conferences which help them to hone their technical skills.
-Last week, some of our engineers attended Scala Days, a must-see event on every Scala devs calendar.
-Sinisa Louc one of our backend engineers and an avid blogger on Scala and technical programming (check out his blog here), shared his thoughts on the conference…
+Last week, some of our engineers attended Scala Days, a must-see event on every Scala dev’s calendar.

 It’s that time of the year again when every Scala dev’s Twitter feed gets completely swamped with #ScalaDays.
 Over the years, this event has become one of the most important global Scala conferences, so you can’t blame us for wanting to show we’re part of it too, right?